 GREC reserves the right to refuse class attendance, release for externship, graduation attendance, awarding of certificate or diploma, placement services and/or any training services for students whose financial arrangements are not being met.
 Terms of the payment must be met as set forth in the enrollment agreement.
 Federal student financial aid awards must be used in fulfillment of a student's financial obligation at GREC.
-A service fee will be charged for any returned check and a finance charge may be applied to a past due account.
+A service fee will be charged for any returned check and a finance charge of five dollars (\$5) is applied monthly to ten (10) days or more outstanding installment payments.
 Students still waiting to receive federal student financial aid disbursements at the time of graduation will be allowed to attend graduation.
 However, they will not be awarded a certificate until payment in full is received.